IRS Audit Representation

 IRS Audit Examination of Books and Records

 The IRS auditor will request documentation from the taxpayer in form of an Information Document Request (or IDR).
 Also, the IDR will request substantiation for deductions claimed on the return and substantiation for amount of income that the taxpayer received during the year.
 In addition, the IRS auditor may also request a meeting with the taxpayer to discuss the returns, the substantiation provided, or any questions.

 Will I need to meet the IRS auditor during my IRS audit?

 Sometimes the IRS auditor will request a meeting with the taxpayer or with third parties.
 An IRS auditor does have the right to request a meeting in person to discuss the audit.
 In addition, the IRS auditor may request a tour of the business or home of the taxpayer.
 However, while a tour is within the rights of the auditor, the auditor cannot rifle through the belongings of the taxpayer.
 If the taxpayer does not agree to meet, the auditor may issue a summons.
 A summons is a legal document, but it is not self-executing.
 A summons must be enforced by the District Court in order to be legally binding.
 In addition, if an auditor initiates third party contacts, the taxpayer must be given notice.

 How you respond to and approach the audit can have significant ramifications.
-If you are dealing with an audit, contact Disparte Tax Law for a free consultation.
+If you are dealing with an audit, contact a tax attorney for a free consultation.
 Consequently, an experienced IRS audit attorney will fight for you to obtain the best results.
-We at Disparte Tax Law have the experience to successfully guide you through the audit process.
+We have the experience to successfully guide you through the audit process.